MicrosoftDocs/globalization/globalization/input/console-globalization.md

+---
+title: Console Globalization
+description: Language-specific operations of console applications can and should follow the locale settings of the system. ms.assetid: dd9aec54-e3aa-4b12-a709-04c9166492ff ms.date: 04/21/2017
+---
 # Console Globalization

 Language-specific operations of console applications can and should follow the locale settings of the system.
 This will guarantee locale-authentic formatting of numbers, date, time, currency values, and collation (sorting) operations.
 Locale support is available for text-mode applications through both C run-time (CRT) and Win32.
 Those two mechanisms can not be used interchangeably: the settings of CRT locale have no effect on Win32 code, user locale does not define the behavior of the functions exported by C run-time libraries.